Abhay and Rani Bang: Reduction in infant mortality rate

-When the couple started holding people health assemblies they found that addressing infant mortality was a pressing need.
-The death of a one-month-old child within minutes of being brought to them greatly impacted the couple.
-They found 18 possible causes of such an infant's death, including poverty, diarrhoea, infection, pneumonia, or lack of a hospital.
-The Bangs and their colleagues at SEARCH conducted world-class research on practical approaches to reduce mortality of young children in resource-constrained settings.
-Bang's solution was to train the village women in neonatal care.
-He wrote a draft of the action research to be conducted and sought comments from his mentor, Carl E. Taylor, the founder of the Department of International Health at Johns Hopkins University.
-In a handwritten note on the draft, Taylor wrote "Abhay, this will be the most important work that you will ever do in your life".
-Subsequent work by Abhay Bang and his colleagues in two of the most notable of their studies demonstrated the feasibility and effectiveness of community-based management of childhood pneumonia and the provision of home-based neonatal care by community health workers.
+When the couple began organizing People's Health Assemblies, they discovered that addressing infant mortality was a pressing need, particularly after the death of a one-month-old child within minutes of being presented to them.
+They identified 18 possible causes of such an infant's death, including poverty, diarrhea, infection, pneumonia, or lack of a hospital.
+The Bangs and their colleagues at SEARCH conducted research on practical approaches to reducing young child mortality in resource-constrained settings.
+Abhay Bang's solution was to train the village women in neonatal care.
+He wrote a draft of the action research to be conducted and sought feedback from his mentor, Carl E. Taylor, the founder of the Department of International Health at Johns Hopkins University.
+In a handwritten note on the draft, Taylor wrote, "Abhay, this will be the most important work that you will ever do in your life".
+Subsequent work by Abhay Bang and his colleagues, particularly in two of the most notable of their studies demonstrated the feasibility and effectiveness of community-based management of childhood pneumonia and the provision of home-based neonatal care by community health workers.

-The Home Based Neonatal Care (HBNC) model developed by Bang has resulted in reduction in infant mortality in the study villages of Gadchiroli.
-The home-based neonatal care interventions developed at SEARCH ignited worldwide interest and research on preventing neonatal deaths in high-mortality, resource-constrained settings.
-Prior to that, such deaths were considered nearly impossible to avoid.
-As a result of their work, home-based neonatal care and community-based management of childhood pneumonia are now being implemented throughout the world in these settings.
-Although initially the medical fraternity objected to Bang's unconventional methods, they gradually understood his wisdom to provide an alternative to a large village community.
-Later, Indian paediatricians, after studying the evidence from the field, wholeheartedly backed Bang's initiative to save newborns.
-Today, based on Bang's Gadchiroli model, 800,000 village women in India are now being trained by the government under the ASHA programme.
-A report from the Harvard University South Asia Institute states that "SEARCH is world renowned for its pioneering work in home-based neonatal care", "the landmark paper, published in The Lancet, changed the medical community's perception of community health workers and the power of home based care for neonates forever" and "the success of the HBNC program spawned the creation of over 800,000 "ASHA" workers through India's National Rural Health Mission."